bbibbd/VideoChat/README.md

       $ ./chat_client IP_ADDR PORT_NUM USERNAME VIDEO_FILE

-    + if you want to run with your own webcam, please remove '#ifdef VIDEO' in the client code and compile it again.
+    + if you want to run with your own webcam, please remove '#define VIDEO' in the client code and compile it again.

 ## Linitations